thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 - Each running instance of the __tedge_agent__ reacts only on commands targeting its own device.
 - If a user-defined workflow has been defined for this operation, then this workflow is used to determine the required action.
 - If no workflow has been defined by the user for this operation, then the built-in workflow is used.
-- If there is no workflow or no defined action for the current state, then the __tedge_agent__ fails the command.
+- If there is no workflow or no defined action for the current state, then the __tedge_agent__ simply waits for another component to take over the command.

 ### Built-in Actions